 What it does

 Intempt combines customer data, marketing automation, analytics, personalization, and AI agents into a single platform.
 Instead of using separate tools for customer data, email and SMS campaigns, customer journeys, A/B testing, personalization, and analytics, teams can manage everything from one system.
-The platform is powered by Blu AI Agents, which help teams analyze customer behavior, predict outcomes, and automate growth workflows.
+The platform is powered by Intempt's AI agents, which help teams analyze customer behavior, predict outcomes, and automate growth workflows — without requiring a data science team.

 Key features

-Blu AI Agents help teams identify customers likely to churn, find high-value customer segments, improve campaign targeting, and discover growth opportunities without needing a data science team.
+Intempt's AI agents help teams identify customers likely to churn, find high-value customer segments, improve campaign targeting, and discover growth opportunities.
+Marketers can build automated customer journeys based on behavior, lifecycle stage, and customer attributes, and test different experiences with built-in experimentation.

 Best fit